mialfadda/RuntimeDetectionCapstoneGitHub/README.md

 ```

 Expected: **17/17 passing**.
 These tests load the real model binaries (no dataset needed).
 If all pass, LFS worked and the ensemble is intact.
 You do **not** need the training CSV to run scans — it is gitignored and only needed for retraining.
+if some tests are skipped, try confirming again after .venv is activated

 ### Run locally (no Railway needed)